100+ datasets found

 Description

-The average daily internet traffic per capita in Romania had been increasing over the observed period, for both broadband and mobile internet connections.
-As a result, the average daily broadband internet traffic per person reached 2.9 GB (gigabytes) in the first half of 2024, which represented an increase of nine percent compared to the same period of 2023.
+The average daily internet traffic per capita in Romania has been increasing over the observed period, for both broadband and mobile internet connections.
+As a result, the average daily mobile internet traffic per person was around *** megabytes in the first half of 2024.

 + more versions